Key School Information

 - The published admission number for each school

 - Key dates for the application and allocation process

 - Information relating to children with special educational needs

 - Where to access further information

 - Contact details for the NCC Admissions Team

-Open day visits for prospective parents will be released as they are made available.
+Open day visits for prospective parents are:

 Please contact the School Office to book a place on one of our Open Days 01604 635071.

 The school’s End of Key Stage (Profile) results can be found in the sidebar.